What are the benefits of deep frying food?

 Deep-fried food is tender and doesn’t go dry.

 With many appliances such as commercial ovens and microwaves, cooking food for too long can have dire consequences.
 As well as possibly burning, food tends to dry out if left exposed to heated air for too long.
-This is certainly not what chefs want to be sent to their customers and plays into the benefit of deep fryers.
+This is certainly not what chefs want to be sent to their customers and plays into the benefit of commercial deep fryers.

 No matter how long you deep fry something, it will continue to hold its moisture within the inner layer.
 Fish, chicken, ice cream – it’s all locked in!
 The outer layer would eventually become inedible if left, but this doesn’t affect what’s inside.